-First-Time Homebuyer Credit Repayment – For homes purchased after April 8, 2008 and before January 1, 2009 by qualified first-time homebuyers qualified for a refundable tax credit of the lesser of 10% of the purchase price or $7,500.
-This credit was, in reality, an interest-free loan.
-If that credit was taken by the taxpayers, they should be aware that in the case of a transfer of the residence to a spouse or to a former spouse incident to a divorce, the credit is not paid back at the time of transfer.
-Instead, the liability to repay the credit accompanies the home and will become the responsibility of the transferee spouse (and not the transferor spouse) who will be responsible for any future repayments (recapture).
+First-Time Homebuyer Credit Repayment – For a home purchased after April 8, 2008 and before January 1, 2009 by a qualified first-time homebuyer, the homebuyer may have claimed a refundable tax credit of the lesser of 10% of the purchase price or $7,500.
+This credit was, in reality, an interest-free loan that had to be paid back to the federal government over 15 years.
+Taxpayers who took the credit should be aware that in the case of a transfer of the residence to a spouse or to a former spouse incident to a divorce, the credit is not paid back at the time of transfer.
+Instead, the liability to repay the credit accompanies the home and the transferee spouse (and not the transferor spouse) will be responsible for any future repayments.
 This future liability should be taken into consideration when the couple’s property division is being negotiated.

 Spousal Buy-Out Debt – Generally a taxpayer can only deduct the interest paid on up to $1,000,000 of home acquisition debt and $100,000 of equity debt.
 To the extent a taxpayer is subject to the alternative minimum tax (AMT) the equity debt interest provides no tax benefit.
 Generally taxpayers gain the most tax advantage from having acquisition debt interest.
 Acquisition debt is defined as debt used to acquire or substantially improve the taxpayer’s primary or second residence.
 There is a special rule that allows the spouse who retains the couple’s home, and incurs debt secured by the home to buy out the former spouse’s interest in the home, to treat that debt as acquisition debt (up to the $1 million limit) and retain the tax benefits of acquisition debt.